harrynguyen1993/api-testing/README.md

   - Daily (fixed time at nigth)
   - Deployment (CI-CD)

-# PROPLEM API NEED TO SOULVE - GOALS
+# PROPLEM API NEED TO BE SOLVED - GOALS
  - Can swith enviroment by danamic variables
  - Can run paranel
  - Can run command line